dmolitor/pyssed/README.md

         return step
 ```

-Now that we’ve implemented our TS bandit algorithm class we can wrap it
+With our TS bandit algorithm implemented, we can now wrap it in the MAD
-in the MAD experimental design for inference on the ATEs!
+experimental design for inference on the ATEs!

 ### The MAD

-For our MAD design, we need to specify a function that will intake the
+For our MAD design, we need a function that takes the time step $t$ and
-time-step (t) and will calculate a sequence that converges to 0.
-The
+computes a sequence converging to 0.
+The key requirement is that this
-primary caveat is that this sequence MUST converge to 0 slower than
+sequence must decay slower than $1/(t^{1/4})$.

-$1/(t^{1/4})$.
-Intuitively a sequence of $1/t^0 = 1$ will be equivalent
+Intuitively, a sequence of $1/t^0 = 1$ corresponds to Bernoulli
-to a randomized experiment with Bernoulli randomization and, in
-contrast, a sequence of $1/(t^{0.24})$ will adhere closely to the TS
+randomization, while a sequence of $1/(t^{0.24})$ closely follows the TS
 assignment policy.

-In this example we will use the latter sequence of $1/(t^{0.24})$.
+In this example, we use $1/(t^{0.24})$ as our sequence.
+Additionally, we
-Additionally, we will estimate 95% confidence sequences so we will set
+estimate 95% confidence sequences, setting our test size $\alpha=0.05$.
-our test size ($\alpha$) = 0.05.
-Finally, we will run our experiment for
-a total of 20,000 (`t_star = 20000`) iterations.
+We run the experiment for 20,000 iterations (`t_star = 20000`).

 ``` python
 experiment = MAD(